50 Philippines Travel Tips

 5. Electrical supply is sporadic

 There are regular power cuts (called brownouts) throughout the country including cities.
 Some towns have no electrical supply during certain hours of the day.
-Check this out before travelling to particular places if power supply is important to you.
+Check this out before traveling to specific places if power supply is important to you.
+Carry a powerbank around with you, for times in which electricity is in short supply.

 6. Internet access is awful and data coverage is often poor

-Globe and Smart are the two largest sim providers but data is excruciatingly slow with no service or a 2G service in some areas.
+Globe and Smart are the two largest sim providers but data is excruciatingly slow with no service or a 2G service in some areas, although we have heard that this is slowly changing.
+One our most important travel tips for the Philippines is to carry sim cards from both providers if you need constant access to data.

 7. Filipinos are very friendly people